Reading Time: 4 minutes

 The Oil Sands Pathways to Net Zero alliance has set progressively intensifying targets to reduce emissions to the equivalent of zero by mid-century, meaning that any emissions from production will be balanced by emissions removed from the atmosphere.

-Oil sands producers have already achieved success in reducing emissions per barrel, or emissions intensity, by 20 percent since 2009, according to IHS Markit.
+Oil sands producers have already achieved success in reducing emissions per barrel, or emissions intensity, by 20 per cent since 2009, according to IHS Markit.
 The consultancy expects total oil sands emissions – not just emissions per barrel – to start going down within the next five years, even as production grows.

 Oil sands has transformed the U.S. energy economy before